 Working With Your Sponsors

 It’s of extreme importance that you adhere to your sponsorship agreement and represent their logo and messaging correctly.
 Your facilitator will add your sponsor logos to their facilitator deck and represent them during the weekend, so make sure that you share the sponsor requirements with them.
 You will also need to add your sponsor logos to your event management platform.
-We provide guidelines for this in our event setup instructions.
+You can access the guidelines in Techstars Preflight platform once your application is approved.

 A sponsorship invoice is a legal document that serves as a receipt for your sponsor.
 This document may be necessary to validate the payment or in-kind sponsorship that you receive from your sponsor.